Arjunbadola/arjunbadola.github.io/_posts/2020-12-31-It's Difficult.md

 The pressure is not just from missing out its also from getting criticism.

 Now to handle that criticism one must have a solid conviction on the company and that would happen only after putting hours of research which would lead us to back to Curiosity and Passion.

-Opportunity Cost
+**Opportunity Cost**

-At the initial stage when you would have come across something know as investing in stock market there is high probability that you might have got interested in making quick money.
+At the initial stage when you would have come across something known as investing in stock market there is high probability that you might have got interested in making quick money.

 You might also succeed in it.
 But you need to ask yourself is that sustainable?